-Throughout his 30-year career in entertainment, sports, consumer products and organ donation, Bryan has served a wide range of non-profit and for-profit organizations and initiatives as an inspiring leader, renowned branding expert and program developer, and highly regarded speaker.
+Throughout his 30-year career in entertainment, sports, consumer products and organ donation, Bryan has served a wide range of non-profit and for-profit organizations and initiatives as an inspiring leader, branding expert, program developer, and speaker.

 Between 2001 and 2015, Bryan made seminal and lasting contributions to advances in organ, eye and tissue donation, living donation, donor designation, and nationwide adoption of the Donate Life brand.
 As vice president of communications at OneLegacy, he was among the leaders of Donate Life America, Donate Life California and Explore Transplant while heading major initiatives including Donate Life Rose Parade Float campaign, Living Donation California and national donor designation data reporting.

-Bryan is vice president of partnerships and strategic branding at Premier Partnerships, a nationwide sponsorship sales and consulting firm.
 He has been interviewed by scores of national and regional news outlets, including CNN, CBS Early Show, History’s Modern Marvels, USA Today, and ESPN.com.
-As a graphic designer, Bryan has crafted dozens of identities and brand platforms extending across digital and traditional media.
+As a branding consultant, Bryan has crafted a wide range of brand platforms extending across digital and traditional media.

-Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, an editor and writer graduating from UC Berkeley in 2020.
+Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, an arts and culture writer and editor graduating from UC Berkeley in 2020.